-ARTICLE 8.
+ARTICLE 9.
 WORK SCHEDULES, PAY PERIODS AND STAFFING

 - A. The County has the right of assignment of employees and determination of the employees' work schedules.
-Any long-term change to an employee's work schedule will be provided to the employee in writing at least one (1) week prior to the effective date of the change. - B. The workweek for bargaining unit employees will begin on Saturday at 12:01 AM and end seven consecutive 24-hour periods later. - C. The pay period for bargaining unit employees shall be two (2) consecutive workweeks. - D. All bargaining unit employees on 8, 10, or 12-hour shifts will be paid for their meal breaks if they are required to remain at the facility or on-call during this time.
-If a bargaining unit employee is recalled to service during a paid meal break, or cannot be relieved for a meal break due to work requirements, the bargaining unit employee will not receive additional compensation.
-With supervisory approval, the bargaining unit employee may be allowed to defer his/her meal period missed to a later time during the same work shift. - E. Each bargaining unit employee working a regular shift of twelve (12) hours or more will receive two (2) fifteen (15) minute breaks, those working eight (8) hour shifts will receive only one (1) fifteen (15) minute break if the work load and schedule permits.
-Breaks cannot be combined, combined with lunch or taken at the beginning or end of the shift. - F. Shift bidding shall be conducted semi-annually for bargaining unit employees at the adult detention facility.
-There shall be an open bid for bargaining unit positions of Licensed Practical Nurses and Registered Nurses and will include classifications being appropriately scheduled to each shift to ensure adequate experience on each shift.
-However, in the event the open bid system does not provide for an appropriate allotment of trained employees then the Director may incorporate a bid system that provides an appropriate allotment of employees per shift.
+Any long-term change to an employee's work schedule will be provided to the employee in writing at least one (1) week prior to the effective date of the change. - B. The workweek for bargaining unit employees will begin on Saturday at 12:01 AM and end seven consecutive 24-hour periods later. - C. The pay period for bargaining unit employees shall be two (2) consecutive workweeks.

-- G. There may be exceptions to the bid positions due to a legitimate and temporary hardship or other factors, and as such, these positions may become non-biddable. - H. The bidding shall be based on the classification seniority date. - I. The bidding shall pertain to shift days off only and shall not include posts or other assignments. - J. The County will post notices of vacancies within the bargaining unit which the County intends to fill for at least three (3) workdays. - K. An employee may request, in writing, a copy of his/her job description.
+- D. Bargaining Unit employees in the positions of Detention Officer, Corporal and Sergeant shall be classified as partial 7k exempt employees under a fourteen (14) day work period in accordance with the Fair Labor Standards Act. - E. All bargaining unit employees on 8, 10, or 12-hour shifts will be paid for their meal breaks if they are required to remain at the facility or on-call during this time.
+If a bargaining unity employee is recalled to service during a paid meal break, or cannot be relieved for a meal break due to work requirements, the bargaining unit employee will not receive additional compensation.
+With supervisory approval, the bargaining unit employee may be allowed to defer his/her period missed to a later time during the same work shift. - F. Each bargaining unit employee working a regular shift of twelve (12) hours of more will receive two (2) fifteen (15) minute breaks, those working eight (8) hour shifts will receive only one (1) fifteen (15) minute break if the work load and schedule permits.
+Breaks cannot be combined, combined with lunch or taken at the beginning or end of the shift. - G. The Adult Detention Facility shall conduct semi-annual shift bids. - 1) There shall be an open bid for bargaining unit positions of Detention Officer, Corporal, Booking Clerk, Sergeant, Life Skill Worker I, II, and YDP Assistant Shift Supervisor and will include classifications being appropriately scheduled to each shift to ensure adequate experience on each shift.
+However, in the event of open bid system does not provide for an appropriate allotment of trained employees then the Director may incorporate a bid system that provides an appropriate allotment of employees per shift. - 2) There may be exceptions to the bid positions due to a legitimate and temporary hardship or other factors, and as such, these positions may become non-biddable. - 3) The bidding shall be based on the classification seniority date. - 4) The bidding shall pertain to shift days off only and shall not include posts or other assignments. - 5) The bidding process may be amended upon mutual consent of the Director and the Union President. - 6) Once a bargaining unity employee's shift is determined via the shift bid process, the employee may submit a post preference form to the facility personnel responsible for roster management.
+Preferences for post assignment will be considered by the Warden.
+Post assignments are not permanent assignments and may be altered based on facility needs at any time. - H. Within ninety days of the hiring of the Warden, the Union, Director of Public Safety, Warden and Human Resources staff will meet to discuss duties that require special qualifications, training, and experience and how these duties relate to shift bid processes.

-ARTICLE 9.
+ARTICLE 10.
 EMPLOYEE TRAINING